Jeffotter/BotTown/README.md

 We downloaded and processed the Critical Role transcript podcast text data from [here](https://criticalrole.fandom.com/wiki/Transcripts).
 Critical Role is an American web series in which a group of professional voice actors play Dungeons & Dragons.  `data/train.csv` contains the compiled transcript data in a csv format.
 The csv rows are ordered and have the columns Dungeon Master (DM), question, Player, Response.
 Further preprocessing is done to get the data into 5 historical context and response format.

 ## Model
-We used the Hugging Face transformers library and used transfer learning from Microsoft’s Large-scale Pretrained Response Generation Model (DialoGPT) that has been pretrained on 147M dialogue form Reddit.
+We used the Hugging Face transformers library and used transfer learning from Microsoft’s Large-scale Pretrained Response Generation Model (DialoGPT) that has been pretrained on 147M dialogue from Reddit.
 The model is based on the GPT-2 model.

 ![](images/encoder_decoder_model.png)
 [Image credits](https://towardsdatascience.com/make-your-own-rick-sanchez-bot-with-transformers-and-dialogpt-fine-tuning-f85e6d1f4e30)